downquark7/resume-builder/USAGE_GUIDE.md

 1. **Use specific, quantified achievements** in your work history
 2. **Match keywords** from the job description in your skills
-3. **Keep it concise** - the default setting works well for most jobs
+3. Use clear, quantified achievements and align content to the role
 4. **Update your data regularly** as you gain new experiences
 5. **Test different models** if you want different writing styles